samprakash1410/pychram/notes.md

           1.arithematic operators(+*/-)2.relational(==,!=,>,<)3.assignment(=,+=,-=)4.logical(not,and,or)
 type casting:
     this method convert the python varaiable datatype into a certain datatype in order to perform operations by users.
+input:
+  most programs need to collect user data such as name,age,number it is done using input()function